- Economic Development

 After the investigation is through the ombudsman will then follow up to ensure that any agreement reached to solve the problem is actually carried out.

-To file a complaint, please call Terry Mendola, Intake Coordinator at (864) 242-9733 or email her at firstname.lastname@example.org
+To file a complaint, please call (864) 242-9733 and ask to speak with our Intake Coordinator or email your complaint to firstname.lastname@example.org

 In all cases, your complaints are handled confidentially.
 The ombudsman does not disclose your identity without your permission, unless ordered to do so by a court.
 Even if the ombudsman cannot resolve your complaint without revealing your identity, you make the choice whether or not the ombudsman proceeds.